myaut/dtrace-stap-book/book/kernel/virtmem.md

 ![image:mm](linux/mm.png)

 Each memory segment is represented by instance of `vm_area_struct` structure which has two addresses: `vm_start` which points to the beginning of a segment and `vm_end` which points to the end of the segment.
-Kernel maintains two lists of segements: linear double-linked list of segments (sorted by their addresses) starting with `mmap` pointer in `mm_struct` with `vm_next` and `vm_prev` pointers, another list is a red-black tree built with `mm_rb` as root and `vm_rb` as node.
+Kernel maintains two lists of segments: linear double-linked list of segments (sorted by their addresses) starting with `mmap` pointer in `mm_struct` with `vm_next` and `vm_prev` pointers, another list is a red-black tree built with `mm_rb` as root and `vm_rb` as node.

-Segment may be mapped files, so they have non-NULL value of `vm_file` pointing to a `file`.
+Segments may be mapped files, so they have non-NULL value of `vm_file` pointing to a `file`.
 Each `file` has an `address_space` which contains all pages of a file in a `page_tree` in a `address_space` object.
 This object also references `host` inode of a file and all mappings corresponding to that file through linear and non-linear lists, thus making all mappings of a file shared.
 Another option for mapping is anonymous memory -- its data is kept in `anon_vma` structure.
 Every segment has a `vm_mm` pointer which refers `mm_struct` to which it belongs.

-`mm_struct` alone contains many other useful information, such as base addresses of entire address space `mmap_base`, addresses of a stack, heap, data and text segments, etc. Linux also caches memory statistics for a process in `rss_stat` field of `mm_struct` which can be pretty-printed with `proc_mem*` functions in SystemTap:
+`mm_struct` alone contains other useful information, such as base addresses of entire address space `mmap_base`, addresses of a stack, heap, data and text segments, etc. Linux also caches memory statistics for a process in `rss_stat` field of `mm_struct` which can be pretty-printed with `proc_mem*` functions in SystemTap:
 ```
 # stap -e '
 	probe vm.brk, vm.mmap {